GitPushErlantz/cdsv/README.md

 ### A simple android app to convert your mixes and albums into a quick, stylish list.

+(This app is NOT ready for actual use, it's just a quick project to practice my skills and learn more about mobile development)

 <p align="center">
   <img width="800" height="450" src="https://i.ibb.co/4pgJKmc/cdsv-Banner.png">
 </p>